CompuCell3D/PythonScriptingManual/docs/dividing_clusters.rst

 **Figure 8**.
 Division of cell along dashed line.
 Notice the orientation of :math:`\vec{n}` .
-The offsets after the mitosis for child and parent cell will be :math:`\vec{p}_1=\frac{1}{2}\vec{o}_1` and :math:`\vec{p}_2=\vec{o}_2` as expected because both parent and child cells will retain their heights but after mitosis will become twice narrower (cell with grey outer
+The offsets after the mitosis for child and parent cell will be :math:`\vec{p}_1=\frac{1}{2}\vec{o}_1` and :math:`\vec{p}_2=\vec{o}_2` as expected because both parent and child cells will retain their heights, but these cells will also become twice as narrow.

-compartments is a parent cell):

 |compartments_fig_9|

-**Figure 9**.Child and parent (the one with grey outer compartments) cells after mitosis.
+**Figure 9**.Child and parent cells after mitosis.
+The parent cell is the one with gray outer compartments.

 The formula given above is heuristic.
 It gives a fairly simple way of assigning pixels of child/parent clusters to cellular compartments.
-It is not perfect but the idea is to get the approximate shape of the cell after the mitosis, and, as the simulation runs, the cell shape will readjust based on constraints such as adhesion of focal point plasticity.
-Before continuing with mitosis, we check if the center of masses of compartments belong to child/parent clusters.
+It is not perfect, but the idea is to get the approximate shape of the cell after the mitosis, and, as the simulation runs, the cell shape will readjust based on constraints such as adhesion of `focal point plasticity <focal_point_plasticity.html>`_.
+Before continuing with mitosis, we check if the center of masses of the compartments belong to child/parent clusters.
 If the center of masses are outside their target pixels, we abandon mitosis and wait for readjustment of the cell shape, at which point the mitosis algorithm will pass this sanity check.
-For certain “exotic” shapes of cluster shapes presented mitosis algorithm may not work well or at all.
+For certain “exotic” shapes of cluster shapes, this mitosis algorithm may not work well or at all.
 In this case, we would have to write a specialized mitosis algorithm.